stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

 - kubeconfig secret: `<hostingNamespace>-<name>-admin-kubeconfig` (e.g clusters-hypershift-demo-admin-kubeconfig)
 - kubeadmin password secret: `<hostingNamespace>-<name>-kubeadmin-password` (e.g clusters-hypershift-demo-kubeadmin-password)

+## Cleaning up the Hosted Control Plane Cluster

+**NOTE:** When cleaning up your hosted cluster, you must delete both the hosted cluster and the managed cluster resource on MCE/ACM.
+Deleting only one can have negative side effects when trying to create the hosted cluster again if you're using the same managed cluster name.

-## Destroying your hypershift Hosted cluster
+### Destroying your Hosted Cluster

-Delete the hypershift cluster and its backend resources:
+Delete the hosted cluster and its backend resources:

     ```bash
     $ oc hcp destroy cluster aws --name $CLUSTER_NAME --infra-id $INFRA_ID --aws-creds $AWS_CREDS --base-domain $BASE_DOMAIN --destroy-cloud-resources
     ```

-## Destroying your hypershift managed cluster
+### Destroying your Hosted Cluster's managed cluster

 Delete the managed cluster resource on MCE: